0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 # Run a deposit or withdrawal oracle

-Below you see how to make your node eligible for serving in a deposit or withdrawal [oracle](../pbc-fundamentals/dictionary.md#oracle-node), and how to de register if you want to stop providing the service.
+Below you see how to make your node eligible for serving in a deposit or withdrawal [oracle](../pbc-fundamentals/dictionary.md#oracle-node), and how to de-register if you want to stop providing the service.
 The transfer of cryptocurrencies to and from PBC is facilitated by deposit and withdrawal oracles consisting each of three nodes.